flotiq/flotiq-docs/docs/Flotiq-Mobile-Expo/overview.md

 npm start
 ```

-This will start Metro server [http://localhost:19002](http://localhost:19002/) where you can start the app on Android and iOS simulator or on the real device.
+This will start Metro server [http://localhost:19002](http://localhost:19002/) where you can start the app on Android and iOS simulator or the real device.

 ![](images/metro.png){: .border}

-To run app on the real device you have to have Expo Go app installed ([Android app](https://play.google.com/store/apps/details?id=host.exp.exponent), [iOS app](https://apps.apple.com/us/app/expo-go/id982107779)).
+To run the app on the real device you have to have the Expo Go app installed ([Android app](https://play.google.com/store/apps/details?id=host.exp.exponent), [iOS app](https://apps.apple.com/us/app/expo-go/id982107779)).

-When you open Expo Go app you have to scan the QR code presented on the [http://localhost:19002](http://localhost:19002/) page.
+When you open the Expo Go app you have to scan the QR code presented on the [http://localhost:19002](http://localhost:19002/) page.

 !!! note
-    More development tips you can find in the projects [GitHub repository](https://github.com/flotiq/flotiq-mobile-demo).
+For more development tips check the projects [GitHub repository](https://github.com/flotiq/flotiq-mobile-demo).

 ### Create your own products showcase mobile app

-Check out our [simple guide](/docs/Deep-Dives/mobile-expo-product-showcase/) how to adapt the Flotiq Mobile Expo application source code
+Check out our [simple guide](/docs/Deep-Dives/mobile-expo-product-showcase/) on how to adapt the Flotiq Mobile Expo application source code
 to work as a product showcase app.